 Postholes abound in the cellar and their substantial size suggests that there was, at one point, a heavy structure overhead.
 As with other buildings inside James Fort, this structure may have evolved from a slightly-built, relatively light structure into one built from more substantial materials.
 Different-sized postholes and varied posthole patterns support this theory.

 During the excavation of the many feet of fill above the occupation layers, a numerous and varied array of early 17th- and late 16th-century artifacts have been recovered by the Jamestown Rediscovery team.
 An iron backplate—a piece of armor worn with a breastplate for protecting the back—was found, albeit with its top section missing.
 This is the latest in a long list of examples of adaptive reuse by the colonists.
 A neat cut removed the top section of the backplate, the fragment of which the colonists would have used for some other purpose.
-Armor developed in the “old world” was often found to be inadequate in the new.
+Armor developed in Europe was often found to be inadequate in the new surroundings.
 Heavy, fixed breastplates and backplates afforded protection against European swordsmen and musketeers on open battlefields.
 While also effective against Indian arrows, the swift surprise attacks from Virginia Indians meant that this heavy armor would have to be worn at all times if it were to be effective.
 The desire for protection against such a constant threat and also the stifling heat of Virginia’s summers had the colonists creating lighter, less-restrictive armor.
 Jack of plate armor, created by fastening together many small pieces of iron, was an adaptation to these conditions.
 It was less restrictive to its wearer’s movements and was lighter than plate armor as well.
 Several pits inside the fort contain evidence that the colonists cut up existing plate armor to create and/or repair jacks of plate.
 Plate armor was also modified to suit other needs completely.
 One example of this is a breastplate that was folded by the colonists to fashion a bucket or cooking pot.

 A “King’s Touch” token was recently discovered in the cellar.
 Stamped on one side with an intertwined rose and thistle under a crown, the token is one of over 50 found during the excavations at James Fort.
 Senior Curator Beverly Straube explains that in the 1940s, the British Museum identified these coin-like objects as King’s Touch tokens.
 The touch of the King (or Queen) was believed to cure the “King’s Evil” or scrofula, a disease of the lymph glands.
 The king would lay his hand upon the diseased area and bless the afflicted in a ritual set down in the Book of Common Prayer.
 The diseased person would then be given a “touch piece” as a token of the ceremony.